 WALTER P. AND THE THREE MUSKETEERS

 Even before his death in 1940, Walter Percy Chrysler was becoming a larger-than-life figure.
-The son of a railroad engineer from Kansas, Chrysler rose from a five-cents-an-hour job as a machinist’s apprentice to the presidency of Buick before his 43rd birthday.
+The son of a railroad engineer from Kansas, Chrysler rose from a 5-cent-an-hour job as a machinist’s apprentice to the presidency of Buick before his 43rd birthday.
 In the early 1920s, he helped to resuscitate one failing automaker and transformed two others into a highly successful eponymous corporation.
-He was Time‘s Man of the Year in 1929 and by 1931, his name adorned the world’s tallest building.
+He was TIME‘s Man of the Year in 1929 and by 1931, his name adorned the world’s tallest building.

 The eldest of the three, Carl Breer, was originally from Los Angeles, a graduate of Throop Polytechnic Institute (now Cal Tech) and Stanford University.
 In 1909, he’d joined an Allis-Chalmers apprenticeship program in Milwaukee, Wisconsin, where he met Fred Zeder, several years younger and newly graduated from the University of Michigan’s School of Engineering.
 The two became fast friends, and when Zeder became chief engineer of Studebaker’s Detroit automotive operations four years later, he cabled Breer to join him there.
 Around the same time, Zeder hired Owen Skelton, a young engineer from Ohio who had previously worked at Packard.

 In August 1922, Zeder, Skelton, and Breer re-approached Chrysler, who had departed Willys six months earlier to focus his attention on Maxwell and the moribund Chalmers Motor Company.
 The trio again broached the idea of building a six-cylinder car under the Chrysler name, using an engine of their design.
-Walter Chrysler was very receptive, and Zeder, Skelton, and Breer Engineering Co. soon secured a contract with Maxwell.
+Walter Chrysler was very receptive, so Zeder, Skelton, and Breer Engineering Co. soon secured a contract with Maxwell.
 In June 1923, ZSB Engineering was absorbed by the recently merged Maxwell-Chalmers Motor Corporation and the trio took over all engineering operations, including the development and launch of the first B-Series Chrysler Six, introduced to the public in January 1924.

 The Chrysler Six was a great success, allowing Walter Chrysler to organize the Chrysler Motor Corporation, incorporated in Delaware on June 6, 1925.
-Three weeks later, the Chrysler Corporation absorbed Maxwell, and Zeder, Skelton, and Breer all became senior Chrysler executives.
+Three weeks later, the Chrysler Corporation absorbed Maxwell and Zeder, Skelton, and Breer all became senior Chrysler executives.

 It probably helped that none of the Three Musketeers was a wild-eyed dreamer.
 Chrysler introduced many significant engineering features during the trio’s long tenure (even the earliest 1924 cars had four-wheel hydraulic brakes, by no means the contemporary norm), but only one of their production car lines could be considered truly radical.